 Empower3D: 3D Printing for primary school teachers

-'Empower3D' is an EU-funded project and brought to you by I-Form (University College Dublin); ENSAM in France, and; Masaryk University in the Czech Republic.
+'Empower3D' is an EU-funded project brought to you by I-Form (University College Dublin); ENSAM in France, and; Masaryk University in the Czech Republic.
 The project is also proudly supported by Stryker Ireland.

 Teacher training programme